davidlacho/German-English-Translator/sentences.md

 - Anna, mach Urlaub in New York!
 Du machst nie in Amerika Urlaub.: Anna, go on vacation in New York!
 You never go on vacation in America.
 - Danke für Ihre Hilfe: "Thank you for your help."
 - Danke, und hier ist Ihr Kassenzettel.: "Thank you, and here is your receipt."
-- Das Meer ist kalt, aber der Strand ist schön.: The sea is cold, but the beach is beautiful. (undefined)
+- Das Meer ist kalt, aber der Strand ist schön.: The sea is cold, but the beach is beautiful.
-- Das Meer ist warm und schön in Mallorca.: The sea is warm and beautiful in Mallorca. (undefined)
+- Das Meer ist warm und schön in Mallorca.: The sea is warm and beautiful in Mallorca.
 - Der Badeanzug ist schön, denn er ist lila.: "The swimsuit is beautiful because it is purple."
 - Die Biogurken sind rechts.: "The organic cucumbers are on the right."
 - Die Nachbarn wollen heute Abend eine Party machen: The neighbors want to have a party tonight.
 - Die Sonne scheint hier immer und es ist zu heiß: The sun always shines here and it is too hot.
 - Die Sonne scheint nicht immer in Kanada: The sun doesn't always shine in Canada.
-- Die Sonne scheint und das Meer ist schön.: "The sun is shining and the sea is beautiful." (undefined)
+- Die Sonne scheint und das Meer ist schön.: "The sun is shining and the sea is beautiful."
 - Die Sonne scheint, ich will nicht arbeiten!: "The sun is shining, I don't want to work!"
 - Die nächste Station ist München.: The next station is Munich.
+- Du musst auf jeden Fall diesen Hut kaufen!: You must definitely buy this hat!
-- Du musst in den Supermarkt gehen.: "You have to go to the supermarket." (undefined)
+- Du musst in den Supermarkt gehen.: "You have to go to the supermarket.
-- Du musst in den Supermarkt gehen.: "You must go to the supermarket." (undefined)
+- Du musst in den Supermarkt gehen.: "You must go to the supermarket."
 - Du musst keine Geschenke: "You don't have to bring any gifts."
 - Du musst: "You must."
-- Du reist am Dienstag nach Paris, was machst du dort?: "You are traveling to Paris on Tuesday, what are you doing there?" (undefined)
+- Du reist am Dienstag nach Paris, was machst du dort?: "You are traveling to Paris on Tuesday, what are you doing there?"
 - Du schläfst nicht, denn du trinkst acht Tassen Kaffee.: You don't sleep because you drink eight cups of coffee.
 - Du trinkst kein Wasser, richtig?
 Tim, trink jeden Tag Wasser in Mallorca!: You don't drink any water, right?
 Tim, drink water every day in Mallorca!
-- Duo, du lernst immer Sprachen, mach Urlaub!: "Duo, you are always learning languages, take a vacation!" (undefined)
+- Duo, du lernst immer Sprachen, mach Urlaub!: "Duo, you are always learning languages, take a vacation!"
 - Duo, du lernst immer Sprachen, mach Urlaub!: Duo, you are always learning languages, take a vacation!
 - Er hat Turnschuhe, denn er läuft gern.: "He has sneakers because he likes running."
 - Er trinkt drei Tassen Kaffee, aber er schläft gut.: He drinks three cups of coffee but he sleeps well.